borysovamaryna/progect/README.md

-# Database Design
+# Database Design (MVP)

-This document describes the database structure for the Education Platform, supporting individual and group lessons, Magic Link authentication, and administrator approval workflows.
+## Overview

+This database schema supports the MVP version of the Education Platform.

+The platform allows:

+* Student authentication via Magic Links
+* Administrator authentication via email and password
+* Student approval workflow
+* Subject management
+* Teacher availability management
+* Lesson scheduling
+* Lesson booking
+* Email notifications and reminders

+For the MVP, teachers are not managed as platform users.
+Teacher information is stored directly within availability slots and lessons.

 ---